Polight/lego/README.md

 - 🏡 Native: LEGO components are actual native Web Components, you benefit from all the today's and tomorrow's possibilities ([slot](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots), [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), …).

 Lego is not (and will never be):
-- 🏯 A full bloated frontend framework with routing.
+- 🏯 A fully-bloated frontend framework with routing.
 [Others do it well](https://github.com/visionmedia/page.js).
 - 🏗 A website builder with SSR or similar complexities.
 - 🔐 An HTML replacement that locks you into a specific technology.